zer-far/spurt/README.md

 # GETBLAZE: HTTP GET flooder

-getblaze can send more than 1k requests per second from a single machine.
+This program can send more than 1,000 requests per second from a single machine.

 # Building
 ```